eggrobin/Nabuninuaihsus/notes/style.md

 # 𒀞 AK×ERIN₂ (𒀞)
 K.3399 ii o 33' from eBL palæography looks consistent with our style of 𒀝 but hard to read.
 P336258 is a bit better.

+# 𒆹 LAGAB×A (AMBAR)
+Our usual 𒆸.
+P335653 has a consistent top, though its bottom is horizontal.